punwai/rlperf/README.md

 - Support for GRPO, DrGRPO -- no value function models.
 - Focus on clean code -- zero feature bloat.

+###

-#### Development speed.
+### Development speed

-vLLM makes many calls to pynvml, and this is super slow without turning on persistence mode on the CUDA driver.
-You only need to set it once, and it should bring down the latency of initializing vLLM from 17s -> 5s.
+vLLM makes many calls to pynvml during initialization, This brings up the intialization time to around 17s.
+Turning on persistence mode on the CUDA driver brings this time down to around 5s.

+To turn on CUDA driver persistence mode, run:
 ```
 sudo nvidia-smi -pm 1
 ```